elatov/elatov.github.io/_posts/2012-05-12-seeing-scsi-command-aborts-esx-3-5-host.md

 The KB talks about some possibilities as to why this could happen and some possible fixes as well:

-> 1.  <span style="line-height: 22px;">Exceeding ESX LUN and/or Path Maximum Limits.<br /> </span>
+> 1. Exceeding ESX LUN and/or Path Maximum Limits.
-> 2.  <span style="line-height: 22px;">Update the HBA Emulex HBA firmware.</span>
+> 2. Update the HBA Emulex HBA firmware.
-> 3.  <span style="line-height: 22px;">Consider reseating the HBAs on the server and trying different PCI slots.
+> 3. Consider reseating the HBAs on the server and trying different PCI slots.
 Some PCI-X slots operate at different bus speeds (for example, 100Mhz vs. 133MHz).
 It is possible that the HBA is not able to issue commands through the PCI bridge to the device.
-As a result, I/O commands are aborted then retried.</span>
+As a result, I/O commands are aborted then retried.
-> 4.  <span style="line-height: 22px;">On SUN's X4200 servers that use re-branded Emulex HBAs and running ESX server 3.01/3.02, install patches ESX-1003355 (ESX 3.01) and patch ESX-1003177 (ESX 3.02).  </span>
+> 4. On SUN's X4200 servers that use re-branded Emulex HBAs and running ESX server 3.01/3.02, install patches ESX-1003355 (ESX 3.01) and patch ESX-1003177 (ESX 3.02).
-> 5.  <span style="line-height: 22px;">If this is seen on multiple ESX servers, it is likely that there is a problem at the FC fabric level or at the storage array level.
-Looking at the switch logs and/or the array logs, you may find some additional clues. </span>
+> 5. If this is seen on multiple ESX servers, it is likely that there is a problem at the FC fabric level or at the storage array level.
+Looking at the switch logs and/or the array logs, you may find some additional clues.

 On another host, I saw the following: